Top Asked Pharma Packing Questions for the Interview

 Disadvantage: Poor barrier against moisture ingress and oxygen ingress.

-Q5.
-How do we overcome the lack of barrier properties of PVC?
+Q5: How do we overcome the lack of barrier properties of PVC?

 Ans: To overcome this PVC coating is done with PVDC/ laminated to PCTFE (Polychlorotrifluoroethylene) or COC (Cyclic olefin copolymers) to increase protective properties.

-Q6.
-What are WVTR and OTR?
+Q6: What are WVTR and OTR?

-Ans: WVTR is water vapor transmission Rate
+Ans: WVTR is the water vapor transmission Rate.

-OTR is an oxygen transmission rate.
+OTR is the oxygen transmission rate.

-Q7.
-WVTR and OTR of PVC?
+Q7: What are the WVTR and OTR of PVC?

 Ans: WVTR 250 Micro PVC =3.0g/m2/day at 38 °C/90% RH.